AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay34.rst

 ---------------------------------------------------------

-CoAP observations are implicitly cancelled if a notification bearing a 4.xx or 5.xx error code is delivered, or if an attempt to deliver a notification times out.
+CoAP observations are implicitly cancelled if a notification bearing a 4.xx or 5.xx error code is delivered.
+If an attempt to deliver a confirmable notification times out, CoAP observation is not cancelled by default anymore.
+It can be adjusted by ``WITH_AVS_COAP_OBSERVE_CANCEL_ON_TIMEOUT``.

 In Anjay 3.4.x and earlier, this cancellation (which involves calling the ``avs_coap_observe_cancel_handler_t`` callback) was performed *before* calling